Creighton Players to Watch Against Princeton - Sweet 16

 Creighton Players to Watch

-Scheierman is tops on the Bluejays at 8.2 rebounds per contest, while also putting up 3.3 assists and 12.5 points.
+Scheierman is tops on his squad in rebounds per game (8.2), and also averages 12.5 points and 3.3 assists.
+Defensively, he puts up 1.1 steals and 0.3 blocked shots.

-Ryan Kalkbrenner posts a team-high 15.7 points per game.
-He is also posting 6.2 rebounds and 1.2 assists, shooting 70.6% from the floor (second in the nation).
+Ryan Kalkbrenner posts 15.7 points and 1.2 assists per game -- both team highs.
+He is also averaging 6.2 rebounds, shooting 70.6% from the floor (second in college basketball).

-Nembhard paces his team in assists per game (4.8), and also averages 12.4 points and 4 rebounds.
-Defensively, he puts up 0.7 steals and 0.1 blocked shots.
+Nembhard leads his team in assists per contest (4.8), and also puts up 12.4 points and 4 rebounds.
+Defensively, he averages 0.7 steals and 0.1 blocked shots.

-Arthur Kaluma averages 11.8 points, 6 rebounds and 1.7 assists per game.
-At the other end, he posts 0.5 steals and 0.6 blocked shots.
+Arthur Kaluma is putting up 11.8 points, 1.7 assists and 6 rebounds per contest.

 Creighton Top Performers (Last 10 Games)